 Service age groups divide the population into age categories that reflect typical life-stages.
 They indicate the level of demand for services that target people at different stages in life and how that demand is changing.

 Derived from the Census question:

-Analysis of the year of arrival for the overseas born population of Botanic Ridge - Junction Village in 2011 compared to the City of Casey shows that there was a larger proportion of people who arrived before 2001, and a smaller proportion of recent overseas arrivals (those who arrived between 2006 and 2011).
+Analysis of the service age groups of Botanic Ridge - Junction Village in 2016 compared to City of Casey shows that there was a similar proportion of people in the younger age groups (0 to 17 years) and a higher proportion of people in the older age groups (60+ years).

-The major differences in year of arrival data in the population between Botanic Ridge - Junction Village and the City of Casey are:
+The major differences between the age structure of Botanic Ridge - Junction Village and City of Casey were: